JakkuSakura/wprs/README.md

 ### Security

-wprsd is a wayland compositor, so it has access to all surfaces displayed by applications running against it and it can inject input into them.
-Any process which implements the wprs protocol and connects to the wprs socket will have the same access.
-For that reason, the wprs socket is created in a directory which only the user has access to ($XDG_RUNTIME_DIR) and the socket itself is only readable/writable by the user.
+When using the Wayland backend, wprsd is a Wayland compositor, so it has access to all surfaces displayed by applications running against it and it can inject input into them.
+Any process which implements the wprs protocol and connects to the wprsd socket will have the same access.
+By default, the socket is created in `$XDG_RUNTIME_DIR` (or a per-user directory under `/tmp` if `XDG_RUNTIME_DIR` is unset).
+Ensure that directory permissions are restricted to the current user.
 Malicious applications running as the same user as wprsd can still access this socket, but at that point you have bigger problems.

-wprs does not do any auth of its own, it relies entirely on whatever transport is being used (ssh, in the default case).
+wprsx does not do any auth of its own, it relies entirely on whatever transport is being used (ssh, in the default case).

 ## Thanks